Lunaticf/cola/README.md

 Simple: easy to learn, easy to develop, easy to integrate and easy to deploy

 ## Features

-### Serialization
 - Support multiple protocol such as JDK, hessian, JSON(fastjson), kyro.
 - Support thread executor like ThreadPoolExecutor, disruptor.
-- Supports advanced features like load-balance(random, Round-Robin), HA strategy(Failfast, Failover).
+- Support advanced features like load-balance(random, Round-Robin), HA strategy(Failfast, Failover).
-- Supports service discovery services like ZooKeeper or Consul.
+- Support service discovery services like ZooKeeper or Consul.
-- Supports oneway, synchronous or asynchronous invoking.
+- Support synchronous or asynchronous invoking and callback.
-- Supports SPI extension.
-- Easy integrated with Spring Framework 4.x.
+- Easy integrated with Spring boot starter

 ### Requirements
 The minimum requirements to run the quick start are: